-My personal experience tells me there’s not much else that recovery people have in common.
+The definition mentions several types of groups, including a society, a community, or a party.
+My personal experience tells me there’s not that recovery people have in common besides their participation in recovery.
 Things like age, gender, race, income, education, politics, etc. don’t affect whether you have a problem and want a solution.
 I tried to reflect that in my drawing.

 I realized that people used to wear hats more often back in the 1930s.
 Both men and women wore them as a part of their formal and informal attire.
 Plus, certain workers wore distinctive styles of hats, such as police officers, milk delivery people, cab drivers and bus drivers.